THE AGE OF RECONCILIATION

 The world, Satan, the lusts of our flesh, our self-will, and sometimes other believers, seek to bring us down from our high position in Christ.
 “Come down off the wall” they cry to us as they did to Nehemiah.
 “Come down off the cross.”
 Will we listen to the clamor or will we stay in the place where God called us?
 We are in the process of receiving a kingdom that cannot be moved.

-Wherefore we receiving a kingdom which cannot be moved, let us have grace, whereby we may serve God acceptably with reverence and godly fear: (Hebrews 12:28)
+Therefore, since we are receiving a kingdom which cannot be shaken, let us have grace, by which we may serve God acceptably with reverence and godly fear.
+(Hebrews 12:28)